Loading...

 Participants from across continents will hopefully join this global endeavour by the foundation in the sacred land of knowledge, peace, and enlightenment in November 2026.

-As the International Chair of the Hosting Committee, WCND 2026, India,
+As the International Chair of the Organising Committee, WCND 2026 India,

 I warmly welcome you to this transformative Congress.